Last updated: 04/2/2019

 A lot of people who need treatment don’t get it.
 Why were so few people getting help?
 A lack of insurance was a contributing factor.
 According to the Substance Abuse and Mental Health Services Administration, roughly 6 in 10 drug treatment admissions stated they had no health insurance.
 But, changes instituted by the Affordable Care Act have had sweeping ramifications, making addiction treatment insurance coverage greater than ever before.

 Your APS health insurance will allow you to seek treatment and cover many of the associated costs, which is wonderful.
 But, you probably have a lot of questions about both funding and treatment.
 The following information will answer some general questions.
 For more specific answers about your policy and its applicability to specific programs, contact us.
-Call 800-654-0987 to speak to an expert in both health insurance and alcohol addiction treatment.

 Does APS Insurance Cover Alcohol Abuse Treatment?